 Schools must provide safe transportation and follow all state safety guidelines for students in their care.
 That includes having buses inspected and making sure they are in good working condition before getting on the road.
 If these safety measures are not upheld and a bus accident results, the school can be held liable for injuries.

-When is the Bus Driver Responsible?
+When Is the Bus Driver Responsible?

 As mentioned above, the school system is usually liable if the bus driver’s actions lead to an accident.
 This is known as vicarious liability.
 Even though the driver is liable for their negligence, the school system is vicariously liable (and ultimately responsible for damages) because the accident happened during the course of work duties.

 However, if the driver was not employed directly with the school and worked for a contracted company, that company would then be responsible.
+What the bus driver does after the accident can also play a factor in proving negligence and collecting evidence.

 Other Parties Who May Be Responsible

 Sometimes, a person or party beyond the bus driver or school system is ultimately responsible for the accident.
+Depending on the situation, liability could fall on any of the following:

 - A bus company from which the school system outsources busing services